 You will be asked to pay this upon check-in for your appointment.
 We accept cash, check, Visa, MasterCard, Discover and American Express.
 If you do not have health insurance, you may be asked to make a preliminary payment of $140.00.
 Our Patient Accounts Representative will assist you with any questions at (785) 295-4501.

 If your health insurance requires a referral form from your primary care physician, please bring it with you to your appointment.

 Please bring your driver's license, passport, state issued ID card, or other photo ID to your appointment for identification purposes.

 - Previous Medical Records

 Our providers assess your condition by reviewing previous medical records as well as examining you.
 If you have been treated for this problem in the past, please bring all related medical records with you.
-Our office has remote access to all diagnostic imaging tests performed at St. Francis Health Center.
-Therefore, if your test was performed by St. Francis Health Center, you do not need to contact them for copies.
+Our office has remote access to all diagnostic imaging tests performed at University of Kansas Health System – St Francis.
+Therefore, if your test was performed by University of Kansas Health System – St Francis, you do not need to contact them for copies.
 Examples of important medical records include: